 - Chocolate or white chocolate chips , optional

-- Preheat the oven to 325°F. Line a 8×8" pan with with parchment paper or foil.
+- Preheat the oven to 325°F. Line an 8×8" pan with parchment paper or foil.
 Whisk the butter and sugar in a large bowl.
 Add in eggs and vanilla and stir until combined.